locationtech/geogig/doc/manual/source/interaction/geopackage-import-export.rst

 ^^^^^^^^^^

 **format:**
 Mandatory.
-Must be ``gpkg`` (case insensitive).
+Must be ``gpkg`` (case-insensitive).
 Defines the output format of the export operation.

 **root:**
 Optional.
 Defaults to ``HEAD``.
-The ref spec that resolves to the root tree from where to export data (e.g. ``HEAD``, ``WORK_HEAD``, a branch name like ``master``, ``refs/heads/master``, a commit id, possibly abbreviated like ``50e295dd``, a relative refspec like ``HEAD~2``, ``master^4``, etc)
+The ref spec that resolves to the root tree from where to export data (e.g. ``HEAD``, ``WORK_HEAD``, a branch name like ``master``, ``refs/heads/master``, a commit ID, possibly abbreviated like ``50e295dd``, a relative ref spec like ``HEAD~2``, ``master^4``, etc)

 **path:**
 Optional.
-A comma separated list of layer names to export.
+A comma-separated list of layer names to export.
 Defaults to exporting all layers in the resolved root tree.

 **bbox:**
 Optional.
 A bounding box filter.
 If present, only features matching the indicated bounding box filter will be exported.
 Applies to all exported layers.
-Format is ``minx,miny,maxx,maxy,<SRS>``, where ``SRS`` is the EPSG code for the coordinates (e.g.
-``EPSG:4326``, ``EPSG:26986``, etc), always using "longitude first" axis order.
+Format is ``minx,miny,maxx,maxy,<SRS>``, where ``SRS`` is the EPSG code for the coordinates (e.g. ``EPSG:4326``, ``EPSG:26986``, etc), always using "longitude first" axis order.

 **interchange:**
 Optional.
 Boolean indicating whether to enable GeoGig's interchange format extension for GeoPackage.
-The "GeoGig GeoPackage Extention" is an extension to the geopackage format that (transparently) records all changes made to vector layers in hidden audit tables that can then be used to replay those changes on top of the repository.
+The "GeoGig GeoPackage Extension" is an extension to the GeoPackage format that (transparently) records all changes made to vector layers, in hidden audit tables, that can then be used to replay those changes on top of the repository.

 Examples
 ^^^^^^^^

 Missing format argument: